hector-blanco/hector-blanco.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am an Assistant Professor in the Department of Economics at Rutgers University.
+I am also a Research Affiliate at NYU's Furman Center.
 My areas of interest are public economics and urban economics, with a special focus on housing.
 My current research studies how affordable housing policies shape neighborhoods and the lives of their residents.
 <br>
 <br>
 Previously, I was a Postdoctoral Research Fellow at NYU Furman Center.
 I graduated with a PhD in Economics from MIT in 2022.